Supertee003/Bake--State/README.md

 ## The Event ω

+* The concept of high-tech hide-and-seek

-* Guide Innovation
+* Guide Innovation Stealthy Attacks

+* Create Secret content is embedded in a seemingly to avoid detection

-* Source Integrity Check
+* Source Integrity Check of hiding communication

 ### Understanding Shor’s and Grover’s Algorithms